AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 1. Navigate to the **Developer Console**.
 Refer to [Accessing Developer Console](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/using-cloud-manager/manage-environments.html#accessing-developer-console) to learn how to access the **Developer Console** from the **Environments** card.

+   >[!NOTE]
+   >Alternatively, you can navigate to the **Developer Console** to de-hibernate by trying to access the author or publish service of an already hibernated environment; in that case, a landing page will appear with a link to the Developer Console.
+See the Accessing a Hibernated Environment section below.

    >[!IMPORTANT]
    >Access to the Developer Console is defined by the **Cloud Manager - Developer Role** in the **Admin Console**.
 A user with a developer role permission can de-hibernate a Sandbox Program environment.